aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 }
 ```

-A similar pattern is used for methods, where an overload must be generated for each possible combination of _type union_ candidates.
-This can be
+A similar pattern is used for method parameters, where an overload could be generated for each possible combination of _type union_ candidates.
+This
-problematic if a method accepts multiple _union-typed_ parameters, as this can lead to an explosion of overloads (although this is not a common
+can be problematic if a method accepts multiple _union-typed_ parameters, as this can lead to an explosion of overloads (although this is not a common
 use-case and is mostly a stylistic concern).

-Certain statically typed languages are however unable to express certain combinations of _type union_ candidates because of the way _generics_ (while
+**Java** is however unable to express certain combinations of _type union_ candidates because of the way _generics_ (while _generics_ are not
-_generics_ are not supported in _jsii_ libraries, they are typically used in code generation for emitting _collection_ types such as `List<T>` and
-`Map<String, T>`) are _[reified][reification]_.
+supported in _jsii_ libraries, they are typically used in code generation for emitting _collection_ types such as `List<T>` and `Map<String, T>`) are

-The exact impact of this issue is largely language dependent, for example, the **Java** compiler uses _[type erasure]_ as it's _[reification]_
-mechanism:
+_[reified][reification]_ during compilation by performing _[type erasure]_:

 | Source Code      | Erasure |
 | ---------------- | ------- |